Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Majors include computer systems and robotics, cyber security or software development.
-The program also includes courses in advanced programming techniques, algorithms, artificial intelligence and machine learning, compilers, computer graphics, computer networks, databases and different programming languages, data mining, data security, experimental and theoretical aspects in computer science, fundamentals of software development, human computer interaction, object-oriented technologies, operating systems, software verification, systems, theory of computation and web engineering.
+Majors include artificial intelligence, cyber security or software development.
+The program also includes courses in advanced programming techniques, algorithms, artificial intelligence and machine learning, computer networks, databases, project management, professional practice plus opportunities to learn different programming languages, data mining, data security, experimental and theoretical aspects in computer science, fundamentals of software development, human computer interaction, object-oriented technologies, operating systems, software verification, systems, theory of computation, web engineering.

 Career opportunities

-Artificial intelligence and machine learning specialist, security analyst, games developer, business intelligence director, cyber security advisor, security architect, process automation specialist and computer software program manager.
+Artificial intelligence and machine learning specialist, security analyst, software developer, games developer, business intelligence director, cyber security advisor, security architect, process automation specialist and computer software program manager.

 Professional recognition